Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Pause-Game-Spell.rst

 This spell is maintained by the will of its caster, so he can stop the pause at will, at any time.

 Mostly to be used in a single player context.

+Available in all paths, through all spellcasting methods relevant for that path.

+See also: `Resume Game Spell`_.

 Spell Characteristics